vilicvane/thenfail/README.md

 As what you might guess, The `enclose` method we mentioned before can mark current context as enclosed, and no longer accept new promises being under the same context.
 Which means a new context will be created when the `then` method is called.

-## API references

-So far there's no API references available, but all methods and public properties are commented using `/** ... */`.
-If you are using TypeScript, it should be easy enough for you to get started.

 ## License